Cultural Pessimism and Therapy

 3. Resume mythical world views because they are a prerequisite for happiness [Hahn 109-124])?

 Even if people were happier and the world was safer in former times; it is impossible to turn back the clock and resume irrational world views.
 For the time being, “uncivilized” cultures require a protecting power.
 It is also premature to turn down reason, because reason does not (and will possibly never) govern the world.
 It may be wiser to look for philosophies that are based on reason and able to cope with cultural pessimism.
 There are abundant resources in the history of philosophy for such a project, if nothing else the philosophies (therapies) presented in this paper:

 ▪ Freud was a pessimist with regard to the future of society, but developed a therapy for depression.

 ▪ Nietzsche denied religious scenarios of salvation, but nevertheless promoted creativity and self-confidence.

-▪ Buddha was a pessimist with regard to the general evolution of suffering, but nevertheless an optimist with regard to the individual potential for liberation.
+▪ Buddha was a pessimist with regard to global suffering, but discovered a path to the individual liberation from suffering.

 Was Nietzsche reasonable?
 Would he have signed a reasonable social contract?